aolofsson/oh/accelerator/docs/fpga_tutorial.md

 * $898K raised on Kickstarter in Oct 2012
 * Open source and open access
 * Starting at $99
-* Now generally available at Amazon & Digi-Key
+* Available at Amazon & Digi-Key

 ---- #parallella-specs ----